asadprodhan/How_to_build_a_Customised_Kraken2_Database/README.md

 👉 [How to Retrieve Public Data](https://github.com/asadprodhan/Practical_Bioinformatics_for_Biologists#chapter-05--how-to-retrieve-public-data)

-Keep these genome files (.fna or .fa) in a single directory.
+- Keep these genome files (.fna or .fa) in a single directory

+- Within that directory, run the script presented in Step 2.

 <br />